 Find out where any water hazards in your street or home are.
 Does anybody have a pool, pond, or water spa?
 Where are any ponds that can attract kids?
 Ask neighbors who have things like this in their gardens to keep their gates locked.

 Drowning is disastrous, and the worst thing about it is that it’s totally avoidable.
 Teach your child water safety as soon as they can understand, and always supervise them around any body of water.
+And know what to do to help your child should an accident occur.
 Never assume they’re safe just because they appear so – that’s how accidents happen.
 Keeping your child safe around water will ensure no nasty accidents occur!